Greetings from New York City!

 ATTENDANCE AT CAMP DIRECTOR’S MEETING

-Mission teams must send at least one group leader to a site visit and orientation meeting.
-This meeting is designed to provide an intensive orientation to camp policies, locations, themes and curriculum, as well as allow for collective brainstorming and support so team leaders are able to effectively prepare their groups for each week of camp.
-CLUE Camp Director’s Meeting is tentatively scheduled for Friday, February 28, 2020.
+The Camp Director's Training is designed to provide an intensive orientation to camp policies, locations, themes and curriculum, as well as allow for collective brainstorming and support so team leaders are able to effectively prepare their groups for each week of camp.
+The 2022 Camp Director's Meeting is tentatively scheduled for Friday, February 25th.

 Teams must be made up of participants who have completed the 9th grade and older.
 Teams of more than 25 participants must be approved before arrival.
 If you intend to bring a youth group, at least three adults (25 or older) must be on site at each camp location each day, therefore youth volunteer teams must also have at least 6 adults total.
 A minimum of 20 participants is required to effectively run camp.
 On some occasions, groups of less than 20 participants may be able to partner with another group.
 Please reach out to us if you would be interested in partnering with another church to bring a team.

 ADHERENCE TO INSURANCE REQUIREMENTS

 Each participant, regardless of age, is required to fill out an individual volunteer application and must agree to a national criminal background check to be conducted through Rauschenbusch Metro Ministries (cost is covered in mission fee).

 Thank you for reading over all of the guidelines.
-The application for summer 2020 will open in early September.
+The application for summer 2022 is currently open.
 If you have any questions please contact us at 212-594-4464 or by email at firstname.lastname@example.org.

 Throughout the years, CLUE camp has proven to be an amazing experience for both the campers and the teams.
 We hope you will consider joining us!